House set to vote on virus relief, Biden on cusp of triumph

 For Biden and Democrats, the bill is essentially a canvas on which they’ve painted their core beliefs — that government programs can be a benefit, not a bane, to millions of people and that spending huge sums on such efforts can be a cure, not a curse.
 The measure so closely tracks Democrats’ priorities that several rank it with the top achievements of their careers, and despite their slender congressional majorities there was never real suspense over its fate.

-They were also empowered by three dynamics: their unfettered control of the White House and Congress, polls showing robust support for Biden’s approach, and a moment when most voters care little that the national debt is soaring toward a stratospheric $22 trillion.
+They were also empowered by three dynamics: their unfettered control of the White House and Congress, polls showing robust support for Biden’s approach and a moment when most voters care little that the national debt is soaring toward a stratospheric $22 trillion.
 Neither party seems much troubled by surging red ink, either, except when the other is using it to finance its priorities, be they Democratic spending or GOP tax cuts.

 A dominant feature of the bill is initiatives making it one of the biggest federal thrusts in years to assist lower- and middle-income families.
 Included are expanded tax credits over the next year for children, child care and family leave plus spending for renters, feeding programs and people’s utility bills.